Without a car you can…

 Here are two energetic options:

 1. Bike to Eggesford station and take your bike on the train to Barnstaple, where the Tarka Trail is just outside the station.
 Set off for Braunton Burrows.
 It’s 7 miles out to Crow Point, the last bit down a quiet toll road, and then you get to explore the other-worldly scenery of the Burrows, a huge dune system where over 400 different species of flowering plant have been found.
-If you have a GPS you’ll find it handy amongst the towering sand dunes of this strange landscape.
+If your phone has GPS you’ll find it handy amongst the towering sand dunes of this strange landscape.
 Challenge yourself to find Venner’s pool – it’s quite a surprise if you do, complete with goldfish and water lilies.
 Bike and train back.

 2. Bike to Eggesford station and take your bike on the train to Barnstaple, then head off in the other direction on the Tarka Trail and challenge yourself to get home – via Fremington, Instow, Bideford, Torrington, Petrockstowe and then Meeth on the trail.
 After that you’ll be back on roads – quiet Devon ones though and you can stop for a pint at the Duke of York in Iddesleigh (Michael Morpurgo’s local).
 This is about a 40 mile round trip and quite an achievement.
 We’ll put you in the Wheatland Farm hall of fame!

 We’ll take you back to the station and put you on the train to Exeter – there’s plenty do do there too if you’re not short of time.
-Kayak on the river (hire available from the historic Quay), or walk to the Turf Pub along the river Exe, one of the few pubs in Devon that you can’t reach directly by car!
+Kayak on the river (hire available from the historic Quay at Saddles and Paddles, or in the canal basin from Kayak Hub of arranged in advance), or walk to the Double Locks Pub (a very doable stroll) or the Turf Pub (quite a hike) along the river Exe.

 Wet weather alternatives: